 3. Don’t Be Street Food Shy

-Don’t be afraid to try the street food, it may be the most vegan source of food you’ll find (it’s cheap too)!
-In places, such as Gili Trawangan, off the coast of Bali and Lombok, there are large night markets with many vegan options available.
+Street food may be the most vegan source of food you’ll find, and it’s cheap and tasty too.
+In places, such as Gili Trawangan — off the coast of Bali and Lombok — there are large night markets with many vegan options available.
 Noodles, rice, vegetables, tempeh, tofu, and many varieties of fruit are just some examples of the types of vegan-friendly foods on offer.

 4. Pack Your Own Snacks and Home Comforts